 1/ Consult with your Real Estate Agent/Office and Conveyancer

-It’s always best to check with the correct parties to ensure that all is on track leading up to the move day so can gain access to the property.
+It’s always best to check with the correct parties to ensure that all is on track leading up to the move day so you can gain access to the property.
 This will also save frustrations with removalists, tradies and family or friends helping.

 2/ Pack like you are on holidays

 Pack as if you’re going on holidays leaving ample clothes, toiletries, medication, any pet necessities (see moving with pets), food/water and cleaning goods.
-Having easy access to these items will ensure if the move doesn’t go smoothly at least you can survive living around boxes a couple of days.
+Having easy access to these items will ensure that if the move doesn’t go smoothly at least you can survive living around boxes a couple of days.
 This leads into…

 3/ Be realistic and give yourself ample time